Naso (parashah): Fourth reading—Numbers 5:11–6:27

-In the continuation of the fourth reading, God told Moses to instruct the Israelites about the vows of a nazirite (nazir), should one wish to set himself or herself apart for God.
+In the continuation of the fourth reading, God told Moses to instruct the Israelites about the vows of a nazirite (נָזִיר nāzīr) who wishes to set themselves apart for God.
 The nazirite was to abstain from wine, intoxicants, vinegar, grapes, raisins, or anything obtained from the grapevine.
 No razor was to touch the nazirite's head until the completion of the nazirite term.
-And the nazirite was not to go near a dead person, even a father, mother, brother, or sister.
+The nazirite was not to go near a corpse, even a father, mother, brother, or sister.
 If a person died suddenly near a nazirite, the nazirite was to shave his or her head on the seventh day.
 On the eighth day, the nazirite was to bring two turtledoves or two pigeons to the priest, who was to offer one as a sin offering and the other as a burnt offering.
 That same day, the nazirite was to reconsecrate his or her head, rededicate the nazirite term, and bring a lamb in its first year as a penalty offering.
 On the day that a nazirite completed his or her term, the nazirite was to be brought to the entrance of the Tent of Meeting and present a male lamb in its first year for a burnt offering, a ewe lamb in its first year for a sin offering, a ram for an offering of well-being, a basket of unleavened cakes, unleavened wafers spread with oil, and meal offerings.
 The priest was to present the offerings, and the nazirite was to shave his or her consecrated hair and put the hair on the fire under the sacrifice of well-being.